cyrus-/relit/README.md

 First, make sure you have [opam](https://opam.ocaml.org/).
 Then make sure you have **OCaml 4.07.0** or later, by running `opam switch`.

-Next run `opam install ppx_relit`.
+Next run `opam update && opam install ppx_relit`.
 This will pull Relit from opam, which will also install Relit's opam dependencies

 Finally, check out this repository and run the following: